 ‘Who?’
 I asked, becoming apprehensive.
 ‘Who are coming?’
 But suddenly I knew they were there, one on either side of me.

 ‘We’re so glad you’re here, Dear!
 So nice to see you!’

 ‘Hi,’ I said, somewhat inadequately, feeling like the new kid on the first day of school.
-I felt like I wasn’t quite wearing the right uniform.
+I felt awkward, like I wasn’t wearing quite the right uniform.
 ‘I wish I could say the same.’